Managing Rape Cases

 As part of the Women’s Justice Empowerment Initiative (WJEI) project in South Africa, RTI is working with the SOCA unit of the NPA to build a case management system.
 The Thuthuzela Information Management System (TIMS) will be used to manage the legal, medical, and psycho-social cases at the TCC's.
 The TCC network is a pioneering effort to better protect the rights of women and children by providing critical assistance to victims of sexual violence and abuse through the justice system.

-The TIMS software is based on Zcore.
-It combines medical data, psycho-social information, and legal case information on survivors.
+The first version of the TIMS software was based on Zcore.
+RTI later rewrote the software using Microsoft .NET technologies to increase sustainability, and compatibility with the NPA's existing technology platform and technical skills base.
+TIMS combines medical data, psycho-social information, and legal case information on survivors.
 The TIMS design is also based on an existing monitoring and evaluation (M&E) system used throughout the Southern Hemisphere, and it complies with the South African national protocol for post-exposure prophylaxis (PEP) treatment to prevent HIV/AIDS.

 - Easy to use: Data entry into a web browser